As one of the largest sectors in the southern hemisphere our healthcare industry success is built on:

 Growth

-Australia’s life sciences sector has grown by 43% growth since 2019.
+Australia’s life sciences sector has grown by 43% since 2019.

 Industry sponsored trials